Dan Goldes – Producer/Director

 Robert Cortlandt was an award-winning photographer, filmmaker, and media artist whose work has been displayed in the U.S and internationally.
 He was the recipient of a Prentice and Paul Sack Award for Outstanding Photography and his work has been exhibited at the San Francisco Museum of Modern Art, SOMArts, San Francisco Arts Commission Gallery, Still Lights Gallery, and 22 Gallery.
 His photographs are held in private collections in the United States, Guatemala, and Colombia.
 He applied his visual skills and knowledge to documentaries focused on education, social change, and marginalized communities.
 His work includes an assistant director role on the ITVS-funded documentary Follow My Lead, chronicling the same-sex partner dance community, and director and editor on films focused on teen suicide prevention at the It Gets Better Project.
 He was a former human resources executive with Apple and Gap Inc. and received his BFA in Photography from the San Francisco Art Institute.

-With a few exceptions, the photographs on this site are credited to him.
+With a few exceptions, the photographs on this site are credited to Robert.

 Erin Palmquist – Director of Photography